 Even the sexiest of AI pitches can’t survive these PR snafus.
-It wasn't easy, but we narrowed this list down to ten PR gaffes to avoid.
+It wasn't easy, but we narrowed this list down to ten PR gaffes to avoid (Update: now expanded to 12, with year-end bonus content!).
 At the end, we’ll reveal three keys to staying off this list.

 1. The press release reads like a hundred others, and says nothing unique.
 Will readers care that a customer finally got around to migrating their compute load to the cloud, or that a vendor is looking to ‘unleash the power of generative-AI’ with next generation applications?
 A quick hand poll is not encouraging: readers want more from us than that.
 It’s a bad sign when your press release is inferior to a quick Google News search.

 2. The PR firm writes incomprehensible, jargon-laden copy.
 When the buzzwords-per-sentence ratio is greater than three, the copy is doomed.
 The following copy could be from any firm about any product.
 Press releases should not need a buzzword decoder ring to be effective.

 In today's dynamic corporate landscape, your teams encounter multifaceted challenges.
 At XYZ, we are at the forefront of addressing these complexities by seamlessly integrating data, optimizing workflows, and fostering agile decision-making.
 We'd love to engage in a thought-provoking discussion on how (product concept goes here) transcends mere technology adoption, becoming a strategic lever for delivering substantial business value and elevating productivity.